top of page

 FREQUENTLY ASKED QUESTIONS

-Pre production, producing, tracking, editing, vocal tuning, reamping, mixing, mastering, and lodging available by request.
+Writing, pre-production, producing, tracking, post-production, editing, vocal tuning, guitar/bass reamping, mixing, mastering, and lodging (available by request)

-We have on and off-street parking with easy load-in through the garage via driveway.
-The live room, vocal booth, band lounge, and restroom are all located in the basement.
-A fridge, PlayStation, Netflix, and Amazon Prime are all provided for your convenience.
-A full kitchen, additional restroom, and laundry services are also available.
-Feel free to invite a few friends, your significant others, or even family members.
+We have on and off-street parking with easy load-in through the garage.
+The lower level contains the live room, vocal booth, band lounge, restroom with shower, and patio.
+A fridge, dining table, and PlayStation with Netflix/Prime are provided for your convenience.
+A full kitchen, guest bedroom, additional restroom, and laundry services are also available.
 Gas, grocery, and food services are only five minutes away.
+With enough notice, we can accommodate up to 7 guests depending on how cozy you want to get.

-Please remember when scheduling: we won't need every member to be at the studio every day of the tracking process.
+Please remember when scheduling your band mates for recording - we won't need every member to be at the studio every day of the tracking process.

-Learn to play to a metronome.
-All performances must be tracked to a click.
+Everyone needs to learn how to play to a click track.
+All performances SHOULD be tracked to a click.
 Record your live performances or band practices ahead of time to document song structure, tempos, and time signatures.
-Send those demos to the studio at least a week before your session.
+Send your demos to me at least a week before your session.

 Please take your guitars and basses to a professional for a proper setup including new strings, intonation, neck relief, pickup height, string height, and new batteries.
 Bring enough strings to change out all strings once per song to once per day.
 We have a selection of guitars and basses for use if needed.
 See the "Backline" page for details.
 Only bring your guitars and pedals to the studio, we won't need any amps or cabs until we get to the reamping steps later in the production.